 The Dublin Regulation is implemented by the Dublin Unit of the IPO.
 The unit is responsible for determining whether applicants should be transferred to another State or have their application assessed in Ireland.
 The unit also responds to requests from other Member States to transfer applicants to Ireland.
 The Arrangements Unit of the Immigration Service Delivery is responsible for handling outgoing transfers under the Dublin Regulation.

 The European Union (Dublin System) Regulations 2018 (S.I.
-No. 62 of 2018) were adopted in 2018.
+No. 62 of 2018) were adopted in 2018 and govern the regulation of the Dublin procedure in Ireland.